zopefoundation/ZEO/docs/server.rst

 Server SSL configuration
 ------------------------

 A server can optionally support SSL.
-Do do so, include a `ssl` subsection of the ZEO section, as in::
+To do so, include a `ssl` subsection of the ZEO section, as in::

     <zeo>